michimau/daobs/README.md

 mvn camel:run
 ```

 By default, the task validates all records which have not been validated before (ie. +documentType:metadata -isValid:[* TO *]).
-A custom set of records could be validated by changing the solr.select.filter in the config.properties file.
+A custom set of records could be validated by changing the select.filter in the config.properties file.

 ### Services and data sets link